Mark Baskinger

 / /

 Mark is also co-author of Drawing Ideas®: a hand-drawn approach for better design published in 2013 as the first design book for Watson-Guptill, a division of Penguin-Random House (now under the Ten Speed Press imprint).
 Currently in its seventh printing, Drawing Ideas is also published in Spanish (Dibujar las Ideas) and has become a staple textbook for many design programs.
-An international speaker and workshop leader, he offers Drawing Ideas® and Design Thinking workshops in conference and business contexts where he makes design methods accessible to a broader audience and demonstrates strategies and techniques for using visual thinking to foster collaboration.
-In this capacity he has conducted over 70 workshops with Fortune 500 companies, independent design and technology firms, academic programs, and conferences.
+An international speaker and workshop leader, he offers Drawing Ideas®, Visual Thinking, and Design Methods workshops in conference and business contexts where he makes design accessible to a broader audience and demonstrates strategies and techniques to foster collaboration, creative agency, and innovation.
+In this capacity he has conducted over 70 workshops with Fortune 500 companies, independent design and technology firms, academic programs, and industry conferences.

 As a thought leader in interaction design, he has published papers and articles on the language of designed artifacts, inclusive/universal design, visual “noise” in product design, tangible interaction, UX, and methodologies of visualization.
 Mark was also a contributing author for UX Magazine writing key articles that connected the emerging field of interaction design to foundational design practices.
-As a strong advocate for design within the tech industries, Mark served as the co-chair for the design community of CHI2009 in Boston and co-chair for the studios and workshops track for TEI 2016: 10th International Conference on Tangible, Embedded and Embodied Interaction (Netherlands) where he amplified the presence of design practice and pedagogy.
+As a strong advocate for design within the tech industries, Mark served as the co-chair for the design community of CHI2009 in Boston and co-chair for the studios and workshops track for TEI 2016: 10th International Conference on Tangible, Embedded and Embodied Interaction (Netherlands) using these conferences as platforms to amplify the presence of design practice and pedagogy.

 / / /

-Prior to joining Carnegie Mellon, Mark was creative director at Corchia Woliner Rhoda in New York City, was the lead designer at the Wildlife Conservation Society / Central Park Zoo - Exhibits and Graphic Arts Dept, and was an industrial designer at MAYA Design, Pittsburgh.
+Prior to joining Carnegie Mellon, Mark was a creative director at Corchia Woliner Rhoda in New York City, was the lead designer at the Wildlife Conservation Society / Central Park Zoo - Exhibits and Graphic Arts Dept, and was an industrial designer at MAYA Design in Pittsburgh.
 He also held a visiting faculty position in the School of Art and Design at the University of Illinois (UIUC) where he initiated courses that bridged the Industrial Design and Graphic Design programs.
-In parallel to his appointment at CMU, he co-founded The Letter Thirteen Design Agency, an interdisciplinary design firm, and served as co-director from 2005-2017.
+From 2005-2017 he co-directed The Letter Thirteen Design Agency, a Pittsburgh-based interdisciplinary design firm he co-founded with a classmate from Carnegie Mellon.

 / / / /